Lars Nootbaar

 Early Career (2018–2020)

-The St. Louis Cardinals selected Lars Nootbaar in the eighth round of the 2018 Major League Baseball draft.
-After signing with the team, he was assigned to the State College Spikes of the Low-A New York–Penn League, where he set a team record with seven RBIs in a single game.
-In his first professional season, he batted .227 with two home runs and 26 RBIs over 56 games.
-Nootbaar began the 2019 season with the Single-A Peoria Chiefs before being promoted to the High-A Palm Beach Cardinals and later to the Double-A Springfield Cardinals.
-Across 101 games in 2019, he achieved a .264 batting average with seven home runs and 38 RBIs.
-The 2020 minor league season was canceled due to the COVID-19 pandemic.
+The St. Louis Cardinals selected Lars Taylor-Tatsuji Nootbaar in the eighth round of the 2018 Major League Baseball draft.
+After signing, he was assigned to the State College Spikes of the Low-A New York–Penn League, where he set a team record with seven RBI in a single game.
+He finished that season hitting .227 with two home runs and 26 RBI across 56 games.

-Nootbaar began the 2021 season at the Cardinals’ alternate training site before being assigned to the Triple-A East Memphis Redbirds.
-He was promoted to the major leagues on June 22, 2021, after posting a .329 batting average with five home runs and 17 RBIs in 22 games.
-He made his MLB debut that day as the starting left fielder against the Detroit Tigers, recording his first MLB hit—a triple—on his second day.
-Nootbaar hit his first MLB home run as a pinch hitter against the Pittsburgh Pirates on August 12, 2021.
-He finished his debut season with a .239 batting average, five home runs, and 15 RBIs over 124 plate appearances.
+Nootbaar began the 2021 season at the Cardinals’ alternate training site and was later reassigned to the Triple-A East Memphis Redbirds.
+On June 22, 2021, he was selected to the 40-man roster and promoted to the major leagues, making his MLB debut that day as the starting left fielder against the Detroit Tigers.
+He recorded his first MLB hit, a triple, the next day and hit his first MLB home run off JT Brubaker during a 7–6 win over the Pittsburgh Pirates on August 12.

 Lars Nootbaar Family